 Athletes, for example, often have salt and glucose added to any water they consume to ensure that an appropriate balance of them is maintained in the body.

-Under normal circumstances from 1 pint to 3 quarts of sweat are secreted every day.
+Under normal circumstances, from one pint to three quarts of sweat are secreted every day.
 However, in hot weather, particularly when a person is very active, sweat secretion may increase to as much as 20 quarts in a day.
 Such a heavy secretion of sweat may result in a serious loss of body fluid, especially if the loss is not replaced by drinking large amounts of liquids.
 Because sweat contains body salts, a serious depletion of these salts may occur, and weakness, dizziness, and fatigue may develop.
 These symptoms can be avoided or cleared up by taking salt tablets or by generous use of salt in food.

 In human beings, sweat is basically a mixture of secretions from two major types of glands: the apocrine glands and the eccrine glands.

-The apocrine are larger than the eccrine and are located only in the armpits, ears, nipples, and sex organs.
+The apocrine glands are larger than the eccrine glands, and they are located only in the armpits, ears, nipples, and sex organs.
 These are the glands primarily associated with body odor.
 They produce a sticky, milky fluid, which is released at times of emotional stress and sexual stimulation.
 The action of bacteria on apocrine sweat gives sweat its characteristic odor.

 There are many more eccrine glands than apocrine.
 It is estimated that each person has about a million eccrine glands.
 Eccrine glands are located over the entire skin but are more concentrated in some regions than in others.
 For example, there are about 2,300 glands per square inch of skin on the palm, as compared with about 450 glands per square inch on the leg.
 Other areas where eccrine glands are heavily concentrated are the soles of the feet, the armpits, and the groin.
 Eccrine glands constantly produce a thin, watery fluid which increases in amount when the body is overheated and during times of physical or emotional stress.